Free Firdaria Calculator

 | 9 | S. Node | Mercury | 2 / 13 |

-Each major period subdivides into seven sub-periods ruled by the traditional planets in the same Chaldean order.
+Planetary major periods subdivide into seven sub-periods ruled by the traditional planets in Chaldean order, beginning with the major-period ruler.
 A 10-year Sun period produces seven sub-periods of roughly 1.4 years each.
 The sub-ruler modifies the major period.
 Sun / Saturn blends vitality with structure.
 Sun / Venus brings warmth and connection.

 A worked example